azdavis/millet/doc/errors.md

 val _ = { a = 1, a = 2 }
 ```

+To fix, use differently named labels, or remove one of the record rows.

 ## 4011

 A real literal was used as a pattern.